-The Barnes & Noble Summer Program is here to encourage you to read books of your own choosing and earn a FREE book, simply by following these three easy steps: Read any eight books this summer and record them in your Summer Reading Journal.
+The Barnes & Noble Summer Program is here to encourage elementary kids to read books of your own choosing and earn a FREE book, simply by following these three easy steps: Read any eight books this summer and record them in your Summer Reading Journal.
 Tell us which part of the book is your favorite, and why.
 Go to a store before September 5 and choose your FREE reading adventure from the book list featured on the back of the journal.

 Free Audiobooks for Teens: